galfar/deskew/Readme.md

 #### Target Platforms
 Deskew is precompiled and was tested on these platforms:
-Win32, Win64, Linux 64bit
+Win32, Win64, Linux 64bit, Mac OS X 32bit

 #### Source Code
-Latest source ocde can be found here: https://bitbucket.org/galfar/app-deskew
+Latest source code can be found here: https://bitbucket.org/galfar/app-deskew

 #### Dependencies